Client Liaison: 2016–2017: Diplomatic Immunity

 Client Liaison's first studio album Diplomatic Immunity was released on 4 November 2016.
 The pair described the theme of the album as being of them as "diplomats flying the Australian flag, taking Australia to the world".
 The duo collaborated with Cleopold, Flight Facilities and Tina Arena while producing the album.
 The music video for "Wild Life", the album's second single, makes references to Qintex, the former company run by businessman-turned-fugitive Christopher Skase.
 The album's fourth single, "A Foreign Affair", features Tina Arena and makes reference to her 1995 song Sorrento Moon.
 As part of the release of the album, Client Liaison announced that in place of ordinary band merchandise they would be releasing a line of clothing named the "Client Liaison: Deluxe Line" with the assistance of stylist Kirsty Barros.

 The pair performed at Firefly Music Festival, Splendour in the Grass, and Secret Garden Festival in 2015, Groovin' the Moo and The Falls Music and Arts Festival in 2016, and Field Day in 2017.
 The band commenced a world tour titled "A Foreign Affair" in August 2017.
 In November, the group won Australian Music Video of the Year at the 2017 J Awards for "A Foreign Affair", which was directed by Tim White.

 2018–present: Divine Intervention

 In May 2018, Client Liaison released "Survival in the City".

 In August 2019, Client Liaison released "The Real Thing", and confirmed they are working on a second studio album.
 In November 2019, Client Liaison released "Champagne Affection".
 In June 2021, Client Liaison announced the released of their second studio album Divine Intervention, released on 1 October 2021.

-Divine Intervention became the band's first ARIA top ten albums, debuting at number 7.
+Divine Intervention became the band's first ARIA top ten album, debuting at number 7.